emberjs/guides/source/localizable/testing/testing-models.md

-_Unit testing methods and computed properties follows previous patterns shown in [Unit Testing Basics] because Model extends Ember.Object._
+_Unit testing methods and computed properties follows previous patterns shown in [Unit Testing Basics] because DS.Model extends Ember.Object._

 [Ember Data] Models can be tested using the `moduleForModel` helper.